sw2486-hub/Interactive-Lab-Hub/Lab 3/README.md

 (This shell file should be saved to your own repo for this lab.)

 \*\***Then answer: Is the same greeting, in these different voices, the same greeting?
 Describe one concrete way the voice changed what the utterance seemed to mean or who seemed to be speaking.**\*\*
+The greeting did not feel exactly the same in different voices.
+Espeak sounded more robotic and made the message feel like a system notification.
+Piper sounded more natural and friendly, so it felt more like a person was speaking to me.

 ## B. Speech to Text